 We all know the lyrics to that M People song: “Movin’ on up / nothing can stop me!”
 And when it comes to adding a second storey to a house, that’s definitely the right attitude.

-Building a second floor to a house is a great solution for transforming and enhancing your lifestyle by adding space without moving out or altering your home’s footprint.
+The decision of having a one-storey vs two-storey house can be a tough one, but choosing to add a second storey can be a wise choice.
+You see, building a second floor to a house is a great solution for transforming and enhancing your lifestyle by adding space without moving out or altering your home’s footprint.

 Apart from getting your dream home, the benefits are many.
 Your house will be worth more, you don’t need to dig up your garden and a second storey gives you many more options for adding rooms than if you were just contemplating a renovation.

 But that doesn’t mean “Nothing can stop me!”, well not without some planning and patience.
 So here are 6 things to consider when contemplating how to build a second floor on an existing house:

 Just like your teacher used to tell you to draft your essay, you obviously need to draft your second storey extension plan.
 But trust us: plans for adding a second floor should be done by a great professional.